Relative Caretakers and Non Relative Caretakers

 I recently became aware of another case, similar to one above.
 In that case, the trial judge in Monterey Park ordered the child removed from a long term caretaker and foster parent.
 The Foster Parent appealed this decision.
 The appellate court reversed the trial judge, and ordered that the child not be moved from the Foster Parent’s home, to the relative in another state.

-If you are a relative or a non-relative, foster parent, please give us a call for a free consultation.
+If you are a relative or a non-relative, foster parent, please give us a call for a consultation.

 Vincent W Davis

 888 888 6582